How to Use This Calculator

 Frequently Asked Questions

-The value of a relocation package in 2025 varies significantly by industry, role, and company size, but a common range for professional positions is between $8,000 and $25,000.
-Executive-level moves or international relocations can easily exceed $100,000, while entry-level roles might receive a smaller lump sum or basic moving reimbursement.
+Relocation package values vary significantly by industry, role, and company size, but a common range for professional positions is $8,000 to $25,000.
+Executive-level or international moves can exceed $100,000, while entry-level roles might receive a smaller lump sum or basic moving reimbursement.

 Are relocation packages taxable?